kaalam/document.source/jazz_reference/pages/vision_apis_spaces.md

 ## Snippets

 Besides storing general application data, Jazz can store code.
 Code comes in different flavors, the simplest is a `Snippet`.
-A `Snippet` is Space that contains Bebop code that can be compiled.
-Snippets also store the ONNX "executable".
-A computation graph than can be run using ONNX runtime.
+A `Snippet` is Tuple that contains Bebop code that can be compiled.
+Snippets also store the ONNX "executable", computation graph that can be run using ONNX runtime.

 * See C++ ref [Snippet](/develop_jazz02/classjazz__bebop_1_1Snippet.html)